The love that dare not speak its name

 "I am the Love that dare not speak its name."

-Of course Douglas and Wilde had good reason to be cautious about how they described their relationship - homosexuality was a criminal offense in England in the 19th century.
+Of course Douglas and Wilde had good reason to be cautious about how they described their relationship - homosexuality was a criminal offence in England in the 19th century.

 In April 1895 Wilde was brought to court charged with indecency and sodomy.
 Charles Gill, a schoolmate of Wilde's and the prosecutor in the case, asked him "What is the love that dare not speak its name?"
 Wilde's impromptu response was: